Owning the Performance Review

 - Give examples: Speak to specific examples of your points conversationally, and rely on your notes so you can expand on those examples.
 These should discuss what the employee is doing well, as well as what you’d like to see more of in certain areas.

 Wrap it up, and don’t go on too long.
 Give the employee your overall rating, whatever reward is associated with that (assuming it’s a good rating!) and thank them for their hard work and time.
 Remember, be conversational and make the review worth both of your time!
-Going about it in the way can truly capitalize on the performance review.
+Going about it in this way can truly capitalize on the performance review.